EndersonSantos/Telco-Costumer-Churn-Analysis/README.md

 Some of the question that we would like to answers is:

 **Based on historical data can we predict churn?**
+**Which kind of retentions programns can we develop focused on diminished the churn rate?**

 ## Prepare
-The problem that we want to attach is clear so now lets move on for what data do we need in order to solve this problem and also it's obvoius that the we need data related to the customer.
-Luckly
+The problem that we want to attach is clear so now lets move on for what data do we need in order to solve this problem.
+And, it's obvious that we need data related to the customers.
+Luckly we can find this on Kaggle data sets.
+The data was collected from [IBM Samples Data Sets](https://community.ibm.com/community/user/businessanalytics/blogs/steven-macko/2019/07/11/telco-customer-churn-1113) and the last updated was made on 23-02-2018.
+And, is under the licence guaranteed by kaggle comunity Data files © Original Authors
+We going to proceed our analysis and training modeling on this data set of course would be better to have on hands a more recent dataset.
+This data contains information about:
+- Customers that left within the last month - *churn*
+- Services that each customer has signed up for – *phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies*
+- Customer account information – *how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges*
+- Demographic info about customers – *gender, age range, and if they have partners and dependents.*
+This data will allow us to answer our first question since the last would be a matter of interpretation of the results.

+##